 If the concept design is approved, applications for the future stage(s) with detailed design and operational parameters for the hospital would be lodged, exhibited, and assessed having regard to any requirements specified by the concept design.
 The community will have an opportunity to comment on future applications when they are exhibited.

 The SSD application for the proposed new hospital (as refined by the Response to Submissions) seeks approval for a Concept Proposal and concurrent Stage 1 works.

 The Concept Proposal:

 Stage 1 works:

-The Department of Planning and Environment plays an important role in assessing major projects in NSW.
+The Department plays an important role in assessing major projects in NSW.

 In parallel, the Department also exhibited the Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP) that would rezone part of the lot from RU1 Primary Production and R1 General Residential to SP2 Infrastructure.
 The SEPP also includes changes to planning controls relating to height of buildings, floor space ratios and minimum lot size.

 The SEPP was approved and gazetted in XX 2019.
 This makes Health Services Facilities considered “permissible with development consent”, and enables the Department to finalise our assessment of the proposed hospital.